Q. What are the requirements for graduation?

 Q. Where and when is Commencement?

-A. Commencement takes place at the Hot Springs Convention Center in the Summit Arena.
-Our next Commencement is scheduled for Saturday, May 17, 2014 at 10:30 a.m.*
+A. Commencement takes place at the Hot Springs Convention Center.
+Our next Commencement is scheduled for Saturday, May 16, 2015 at 10:30 a.m.*

-*Graduates and candidates must arrive at 9:30 a.m.
+*Graduates and candidates must arrive no later than 9:30 a.m.

 Q. Is there a rehearsal before Commencement?

 A. Everyone who is planning to walk in the commencement ceremony must participate in the mandatory Commencement Rehearsal in the NPCC Gymnasium, usually one or two days before the ceremony*.
 It is important to attend the rehearsal to ensure that you understand how the graduation line-up and commencement ceremony will be conducted.

 Q. Will I receive my diploma at the commencement ceremony?

 A. No. Diplomas will be mailed to the diploma mailing address you indicated on your graduation application, or the mailing address on record.

 Q. When will I receive my diploma?